cni-iisc/cni-website/_newsletters/2023/July.md

 # The content of below two will be displayed as a box inside the main area.
 msg-title: From the editor

 msg-content: "We have one major upcoming event this month.
 The Centre for Networked Intelligence (CNI) is organizing the third annual CNI summer school during July 10-14, 2023.
 This is 5 days in-person summer school, where we will study mathematical tools to solve dynamic resource allocation problems in communication networks.
-We have over 100 registered participants for this event.
+We have over 100 registered participants for this event."

 ---